-In 2014, more than 46 million people got all or part of their monthly grocery bills paid by the government.
+In 2018, more than 40 million people got all or part of their monthly grocery bills paid by the government.
 The Supplemental Nutrition Assistance Program, or SNAP, helps low-income people buy the food they need to stay healthy.
-The U.S. Department of Agriculture (USDA), which oversees the program, reports that SNAP benefits kept 5 million Americans – including 2.2 million children – out of poverty in 2012.
+The U.S. Census Bureau reports that SNAP benefits kept 3.4 million Americans — including 1.5 million children — out of poverty in 2017 alone.

 The SNAP program, formerly known as food stamps, has received a lot of criticism from both sides of the political spectrum.
-Politicians on the right argue that the program is inefficient and widely abused; those on the left claim that benefits are too low to keep up with rising food prices.
+Politicians on the right argue the program is inefficient and widely abused.
+Those on the left claim benefits are too low to keep up with rising food prices.
 Nonetheless, for many Americans, the extra money SNAP provides means the difference between eating regularly and going hungry.

 What SNAP Does

-By 1943, the twin problems of unemployment and food surpluses were no longer common, and the program shut down.
+By 1943, the combined problems of unemployment and food surpluses were no longer common, and the program shut down.
 However, in 1961, the government revived the idea in a new pilot program, this time with a focus on food aid rather than using up farm surplus.
 In 1964, President Lyndon Baines Johnson signed the Food Stamp Act, making the program permanent.
-The Federal Government took on the cost of funding the benefits, while the states were responsible for managing the program.
+The federal government took on the cost of funding the benefits, while the states were responsible for managing the program.